Performance Summary

 Observations From The Road

-In November we visited China for the third time during 2024.
-Economic trends appear stable compared to our previous visit in May, with the continued strength in infrastructure, manufacturing and exports offsetting declines in property and broader (but related) weakness in the consumer.
-The increased recognition by central authorities of the challenges, and the impact on both investor and consumer confidence, crystalised during the quarter with a raft of stimulus measures announced.
-These measures appear to be focussed on managing further downside risk in residential property, stabilising inflation and improving consumer sentiment over a multi-year period.
-We consider the announced measures to be a positive step and anticipate continued targeted policy responses to manage downside risks (while not anticipating any major direct commodity-linked stimulus along the lines seen post the GFC and 2015/16).
+In late March we returned to China, which marked our fourth visit in the past 12 months.
+On our last trip in November, we noted the increased recognition by central authorities of the challenges facing the domestic economy and the impact this has had on both investor and consumer confidence.
+This was crystalised via the announcement of a raft of stimulus measures focussed on managing further downside risk in residential property, stabilising inflation and improving consumer sentiment over a multi-year period.
+These measures appear to be having the desired effect with observations across targeted sectors such as automotives (in particular EV’s / PHEV’s), appliances and equipment trade-in and renewal demonstrating real traction.
+We consider the early signs of stabilisation/improving consumer confidence to be a positive step.
+We anticipate continued targeted policy responses to manage downside risks to the economy that are less focussed on major direct commodity-linked stimulus along the lines seen post the GFC and 2015/16.

 Stock In Focus